The law changed on 1 May 2026. Section 21 is abolished and new tenancies are now assured periodic tenancies. See what every landlord must do →

 • Insufficient notice.
 Two months is the minimum.
 A notice giving less is invalid; the landlord must serve a fresh notice and start the clock again.

 • Increasing too soon after the last increase.
-52 weeks must pass between increases.
-Increasing after, say, 11 months is invalid.
+A year must pass from the date the last increase took effect.
+Increasing after, say, 11 months is invalid — as is any increase in the first year of the tenancy.

 • An unreasonable proposed rent.
 The proposed rent must be defensible against an open-market comparison at the First-tier Tribunal.
 Setting it well above market is risky and likely to be reduced.